September 30, 2022

 December 10, 2018 - Unsafe Staffing: Big Win for the Right to Speak Up

 Karen-Jo Young, an employee of the Maine Coast Memorial Hospital, was concerned about nurse staffing levels and employee dissatisfaction at the hospital.
-She wrote a letter to the editor of the local newspaper which was published in the newspaper.
-She was immediately fired by the hospital for violating their media policy.
+She wrote a letter to the editor of the local newspaper, which was published in the newspaper.
+The hospital immediately fired her for violating their media policy.
 Karen-Jo then filed an unfair labor practice charge with the National Labor Relations Board (NLRB).

 September 13, 2018 - Expanded program for Allied travelers at TravCon 2018